chook81/microsoft-graph-docs/synchronization/api-reference/beta/api/synchronization_synchronziationtemplate_list.md

 ## List existing synchronization templates

-List templates associated with a given application or service principal.
+List the synchronization templates associated with a given application or service principal.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](../../../concepts/permissions_reference.md).